verdaux/BookNotes/Phrases/Impressors 11.md

 - [ ] I'm not a hoarder.
 I'm just a major slob.
 - [ ] That's usually how I am even I get around people who have [insert a crime]
 - [ ] I really wish I was the kind of person who could do that.
+- [ ] Not as fascinating as the fact that you find it fascinating.